 Babies may experience colic after feeding.
 Hence, you may consider giving babies gripe water after a feed.
 However, seek your doctor’s advice before administering gripe water to babies.

-Gripe water has been a popular remedy for colic and other gastrointestinal discomforts for babies.
+Gripe water for babies has been a popular remedy for colic and other gastrointestinal discomforts, such as upset stomach.
 Despite its popularity, its safety and effectiveness are not fully known.
 You may consider giving gripe water to your baby as a last resort if other alternatives do not work.
 Remember to consult a doctor before giving gripe water, especially if your baby is less than six months old.

 - Gripe water is a herbal supplement commonly used to soothe teething pain, gastric troubles, and colic in babies.